metamn/react/content/blog/on-function-signatures/index.md

 }
 ```

-### Assigment
+### Default prop assigment

-Once error-proof, nested default values are set up &mdash; they should assign to props.
+Once error-proof, nested default props are set up &mdash; they should assign to function props.

-In JavaScript `props = defaultProps` works only with flat objects.
+In JavaScript object assigment works only with flat objects.
 Nested objects need a special function to perform the same task.
-Lodash offers such a function: `defaultsDeep`, to recursively assign default properties.
+Lodash offers such a function: `defaultsDeep`, to recursively assign arbitrarily nested default props to function props.

-Associating default props in function signature is not straightforward, or may be impossible, or require expert knowledge.
+Associating default props to props in function signature is not straightforward, might be impossible, or might require expert knowledge I don't have at the moment.

 ```js
 // This gives the error: